Axosoft/aha-i-get-git/README.md

 ## Tips for the workshop

 Many people are visual learners, and GitKraken will illustrate core Git operations beautifully.
-The workshop is intended to provide the attentees a collective experience to reinforce the learning.
+The workshop is intended to provide the attendees a collective experience to reinforce the learning.

 While this presentation template assumes use of this forked repo, please feel welcome to substitute it with any other repo.